mmbman/Katagiri/1986-03-01-Three-Aspects-of-Repentance.md

 The third condition is ritual.

-Ritual is attaining “kannō-dōkō”, which means “interacting communion of appearance and response.”
+Ritual is attaining *kannō-dōkō*, which means “interacting communion of appearance and response.”
 Through the poem, you can see this.
 Ritual is constantly painting a portrait of your life; communicating and trying to have interacting communion between you and the universe.
 Not you and something small; the universe.
 This is a ritual.
 That’s why without ritual, you cannot do *anything*.

 So, [those are the] three conditions which are necessary for repentance.